Weekends at last: Taiwan workers to get 2 days off a week

 - Do the Huskies have any shot at upsetting No. 1 Alabama?
 'Definitely,' says USC coach Clay Helton

+After 15 years of long hours, Chou Hsun-Rong, a 43-year-old worker at a bonding material factory in suburban Taipei, the capital, will be glad to spend more time with his young children.

-“When we work overtime, it’s true that we are sacrificing our family time, or that we even neglect the fact that we feel unwell,” said Chou, adding that he and his colleagues worry about chronic illness from overwork.
-“So I wish working hours were shorter.”
+“We wanted to contribute to our company, and in return, we want the company to respond in positive ways to our contributions,” Chou said.
+But he added, “When we work overtime, it’s true that we are sacrificing our family time, or that we even neglect the fact that we feel unwell.”

-The progress toward shorter working hours comes at a time when, unlike in many western countries, workers in Taiwan have been gaining leverage, with the unemployment rate at under 4 percent and the ratio of job openings to job seekers at 1.72 times, according to the Labor Ministry.
+The changes in Taiwan’s onerous labor regimen come at a time when, unlike in many western countries, workers here been gaining leverage, with the unemployment rate at under 4 percent and nearly twice as many job openings as there are job seekers, according to the Labor Ministry.

-On Dec.
-6 lawmakers approved changes for the Labor Standards Act requiring companies to limit work to 40 hours a week and give full-time workers at least two of every seven days off.
-Hourly overtime pay will ratchet higher as extra hours accrue.

 “To go from 48-hour weeks to this new labor law indicates that the voices of workers have been heard,” said Huang Chien-tai, secretary of the Taipei City Confederation of Trade Unions.

-The changes to Taiwan’s onerous labor regimen come despite resistance from employers used to demanding their staff work long and odd hours to meet customers’ fast shifting demands.
+The reforms met resistance from employers used to demanding their staff work long and odd hours to meet customers’ fast shifting demands.

+Exports make up about 60 percent of Taiwan’s GDP and productivity generally has been the top priority.
+Factories making appliances and gadgets, machinery and petrochemical products have long relied on flexible, constantly available workers willing to prove their loyalty by putting in long hours.

 Foxconn Technology Group, the giant Taiwanese assembler of Apple products, has faced criticism for worker deaths and overwork at its China plants.